 Rule: Venting is better than pent-up anger

 When you’re upset with your partner, don’t let all your gripes out.
 “When you vent, you think you’re letting steam out of the kettle so it doesn’t explode later,” says Feldhahn.
 “But neurologically what you’re doing is actually turning up the heat.
 When you express anger more and more, it further activates an interconnected anger system in your brain.”
 By discussing every little frustration, you’re just replaying those annoyances and dwelling on your anger.
 Instead of complaining to your friends or to your partner’s face, force yourself to think of what you love about your significant other.
 Pretty soon you’ll find those annoyances don’t bother you as much, says Feldhahn.
-Here are other things happy couples do during fights.

 Rule: Be honest, even when it hurts

 Make no mistake—honesty is key in a relationship.
 If you do need to bring up an issue, make sure that you say it gently instead of bluntly letting out your harsh complaints.
 “The best relationships are absolutely honest with each other, but not brutal,” says Feldhahn.
 Just like you would think carefully about how to give constructive criticism to a coworker or friend, use kind words with your partner.
 You’ll still be able to let your feelings out without hurting your loved one in the process, especially if you avoid these phrases that make arguments worse.

 Rule: The partner who’s wrong should apologize first